sakixchy/anime-reviews/README.md

 ## Features
 ### Existing Features
 #### Navbar
 The navbar consists of a logo which redirects to the 'home', nav links to other pages that are dynamically adjusted based on user authentication status, with certain links appearing or disppearing.
-The navbar is also adjusted for smaller screen sizes and has a different layout <br>
+The navbar is also adjusted for smaller screen sizes and has a different layout. <br>
 <details>
     <summary>
         Desktop Navbar